Coordinate system: Cartesian coordinate system

 The prototypical example of a coordinate system is the Cartesian coordinate system.
 In the plane, two perpendicular lines are chosen and the coordinates of a point are taken to be the signed distances to the lines.
 In three dimensions, three mutually orthogonal planes are chosen and the three coordinates of a point are the signed distances to each of the planes.
 This can be generalized to create n coordinates for any point in n-dimensional Euclidean space.

 Depending on the direction and order of the coordinate axes, the three-dimensional system may be a right-handed or a left-handed system.
-This is one of many coordinate systems.

 Polar coordinate system

 Another common coordinate system for the plane is the polar coordinate system.
 A point is chosen as the pole and a ray from this point is taken as the polar axis.
 For a given angle θ, there is a single line through the pole whose angle with the polar axis is θ (measured counterclockwise from the axis to the line).
 Then there is a unique point on this line whose signed distance from the origin is r for given number r.
 For a given pair of coordinates (r, θ) there is a single point, but any point is represented by many pairs of coordinates.
 For example, (r, θ), (r, θ+2π) and (−r, θ+π) are all polar coordinates for the same point.
 The pole is represented by (0, θ) for any value of θ.